wells01440/numistalib/docs/index.rst

 numistalib Documentation
 ========================

-Welcome to **numistalib**, a Python wrapper for the Numista API with built-in caching, rate limiting, and retry logic.
+Welcome to **numistalib**, a Python caching API wrapper for the Numista numismatic database with RFC 9111-compliant HTTP caching, intelligent rate limiting, and resilient retry logic.

+Includes an optional command-line interface with rich terminal output and sixel image support.

 .. toctree::
    :maxdepth: 2